 Previous award winners

-Their research centers on "Novel Modalities for Preeclampsia and Postpartum Cardiovascular Risk Reduction."
+The FY2025 award went to Kara Rood, MD, Natalia Higuita-Castro, PhD and Kristin Stanford, PhD for their research on "Novel Modalities for Preeclampsia and Postpartum Cardiovascular Risk Reduction."

 News and events